10 Law Internships for High School Students

 Eligibility: High School Juniors and Seniors

-The United States Attorney’s Office Eastern District of New York Student Internship offers several unpaid internships to students interested in law.
-Some of the specialized placements within the internships offered are Automated Litigation Support, Library Legal Information and Resource Center, and the Paralegal-Legal Studies.
-If you’re interested in studying pre-law, criminal justice, accounting, information technology, library management, human resources, or community crime prevention, then internships at the US Attorney’s Office are a really good opportunity.
+The United States Attorney’s Office Eastern District of New York Student Internship offers several internships to students interested in law.
+Some of the placements offered are Automated Litigation Support, Library Legal Information and Resource Center, and Paralegal-Legal Studies.
+If you’re interested in studying pre-law, criminal justice, accounting, information technology, library management, human resources, or community crime prevention, then internships at the US Attorney’s Office are a good opportunity.

 Cost: No cost, unpaid